Galician Russophilia: Pre-war decline and fall

 The Austrian government also contributed significantly to the Ukrainophiles' victory.
 Initially, Austria had supported Russophilia as a counterbalance to the Poles and Hungarians.
 During the latter part of the 19th century, as Austria-Hungary and Russia became rivals, the Austrian authorities became alarmed by the Russophiles' activities.
 To maintain the loyalty of the Ukrainian population, the Austrian authorities made concessions to Ukrainian causes, such as expanding the Ukrainian educational system, and in 1893 made the Ukrainophile version of the vernacular Ukrainian language the language of instruction.
 Doing so effectively shut the Russophiles out of the educational system.
 During the 1880s the Austrians put many Russophiles on trial for treason or espionage.
 These trials were widely publicized, and served to discredit the Russophiles among the Ukrainian people, most of whom continued to be loyal to the Austrian Emperor.
-One of the prosecutors was Kost Levitsky, who later became an important Ukrainian politician.
+One of the prosecutors was Kost Levytsky, who later became an important Ukrainian politician.
 The Austrians also deported an editor of the Russophile newspaper Slovo and deposed the Russophile head of the Greek Catholic Church, Metropolitan Joseph Sembratovych.

 In 1899, Count Andrey Sheptytsky became new head of the Greek Catholic Church.
 A Polonised nobleman from an old Ukrainian family, he adopted the Ukrainian language and a Ukrainophile orientation.
 Although Sheptytsky did not interfere in priests' personal activities and writings, he slowly purged the Church's hierarchy of Russophiles.
 Despite drawing some Ukrainophiles' criticism for the slow progression of his changes, under Sheptytsky's leadership the Church gradually ceased being a bastion of Russophilism and instead became a staunchly Ukrainophile one.

 Lacking support within their community and from the Austrian government, the remaining Russophiles turned to outsiders for support and became more radical in their politics.
 They founded the Russian National Party, called for complete identification with Russia and promoted the conversion of the western Ukrainian people to Orthodoxy.
 The Russophiles now largely depended on financing from the Russian government and Russian private sponsors (the Galician-Russian Benevolent Society was established in Saint Petersburg in 1908) and from ultraconservative Galician Polish aristocrats.
 The Polish ultraconservatives had become alarmed by the social mobilization of the Ukrainian peasants and sought to use the Russophile movement as a way of dividing the Ukrainian community.
 They were also united with the Russophiles in opposition to a proposed alliance between Ukrainophiles and politically moderate Poles.
 Polish support provided the Russophiles with some advantages during elections, some advantages for Russophile priests in obtaining parishes, and tolerance towards Russophile political activities.
 The Russophiles also attempted, with some limited success, to exploit the differences between Ukrainian petty gentry and peasants.
 The gentry were somewhat more likely to support Russophilia than were peasants.
 A noble candidate in the elections of 1911, Ivan Kulchytsky, declared "now we have recovered our sight and shall not allow the bastards to trick us with Ukraine….
 You should know that from now on we do not give a damn for Ukraine and have returned to the historical road.
 From now on we are Russians."